kill-your-soul/HackerParser/README.md

 # Xakep parser
-HackerParser is a tool which allows you to download all magazines from [xakep.ru](https://xakep.ru/issues)
+HackerParser is a tool which allows you to download all magazines from [xakep.ru](https://xakep.ru/issues).
+It's experimental branch, which in fгture will merged with main.

 # Prerequisites